Princess047/alx-system_engineering-devops/0x00-shell_basics/README.md

--script 5 for task 5 to display hidden files in long format and display files numerically -script 6 for task 6 to to create a directory in /tmp directory -script 7 to move the file 'betty' to 'myfirstdirectory'
+-script 5 for task 5 to display hidden files in long format and display files numerically -script 6 for task 6 to to create a directory in /tmp directory -script 7 to move the file 'betty' to 'myfirstdirectory' -script 8 for task 8 to delete the file 'betty'